-Stuffed pepper is another classic Hungarian dish, which was once a dish only made in the pepper and tomato growing season.
-To ensure that it packs the most flavour possible, make it when they are at the peak of freshness, and then freeze any leftovers (like that is going to happen) to enjoy this delicious meal all year round.
+Stuffed pepper is a classic Hungarian dish, perfect for when you are craving a lighter meal in summertime.
+To ensure that it packs the most flavour possible, make it when the peppers are at the peak of freshness, and then freeze any leftovers (like that is going to happen) to enjoy this delicious meal all year round.

 - 10 yellow and red bell peppers